eawag-rdm/eawag-rdm.github.io/dmp/Eawag_SNSF_DMP_Guide.rst

     The SNSF description seems to imply that delayed or forgone publication of data is only acceptable for *sensitive* data as described in :ref:`Section 2.1 <section2.1>`.
-We believe there are other valid reasons and suggest <del>you describe them here, if applicable, and trust that SNSF will accept them.</del> you wait until this problem actually materializes at the end of the project, describe the issue in the final DMP, and hope that the SNSF will accept that.
+We believe there are other valid reasons and suggest :strike:`you describe them here, if applicable, and trust that SNSF will accept them.` you wait until this problem actually materializes at the end of the project, describe the issue in the final DMP, and hope that the SNSF will accept that.